leansofttech/demo2-git/README.md

 5.4- now type >git push origin master
 to avoid using "origin master" everytime you push , type instead >>git push -u origin master (u for upstream)

+#create a feature branch and merge request

+> git checkout -b <new banch or feature name> // -B will reset if the same name or new one if otherwise
+> git diff <feature name> //will compare change with the main branch
+> git merge <feature name> //to merge with local chages but if preferable to create merge request on github first
+> After git add and git commit use the following
+> git push -u origin <feature name> // to push your feature change into github, -u allow to skip everything after u later.
+> On github create a merge request and assign a reviewer for the the changes you want to be merge into main branch